-- Answering questions that are beyond the capability of professional trainers; - The operation of field and local equipment and the operation of equipment under adverse conditions, including the use of non-permanent equipment. - 3.162.
-Training, including periodic exercises and drills, should be sufficiently realistic and challenging to prepare personnel responsible for accident management duties to cope with and respond to situations that may occur during an event.
+3.114.
+Training, including periodic exercises and drills, should be sufficiently realistic and challenging to prepare personnel responsible for severe accident management duties to cope with and respond to situations that may occur during an event.
 Drills should extend over a time period long enough to realistically represent the plan response and should allow for testing the transmission of information during shift changes.
 Special exercises and drills should be developed to practice shift changeovers between operations staff and technical support centre staff and information transfer between different teams.
-Training should cover accidents occurring simultaneously on more than one unit, accidents occurring in different reactor operating states and accidents in the spent fuel pool.
-Training should consider unconventional line-ups of the plant equipment, the use of non-permanent equipment (such as diesel power generators and pumps) as well as repair of the equipment. - 3.163.
-Training material should address the implementation of strategies under adverse environmental conditions, including conditions resulting from external hazards with potentially high radiation levels and under the influence of stress on the anticipated behaviour of staff. - 3.164.
-Training for new staff as well as refresher training should be developed for all groups of staff involved in accident management.
-The frequency of refresher training should be established on the basis of the difficulty and importance of accident management tasks.
-A maximum interval for refresher training should be defined, but, depending on the outcome of exercises and drills held at the plant, a shorter interval may be selected.
-Changes in the guidance and/or use of the guidance should be reflected in the training programme consistent with the nature of the changes and such changes should be communicated to various interested parties. - 3.165.
+Training should cover severe accidents occurring simultaneously on more than one unit and severe accidents occurring in different reactor operating states.
+Training should consider unconventional line-ups of the plant equipment, the use of non-permanent equipment (such as diesel power generators and pumps) as well as repair of the equipment.

+3.115.
 Exercises and drills should be based on scenarios that require the application of a substantial portion of the overall severe accident management programme in concert with emergency response, and should simulate realistic conditions characteristic of those that would be encountered in an emergency.
-Large-scale exercises providing an opportunity to observe and evaluate all aspects of accident management should be undertaken.
+Large-scale exercises providing an opportunity to observe and evaluate all aspects of severe accident management should be undertaken.

-- 3.166.
-Accident management exercises and drills should periodically challenge responders by making information sources (such as the safety parameter display system), equipment and facilities that potentially could be damaged in an accident unavailable.
+3.116.
+Severe accident management exercises and drills should periodically challenge responders by making information sources (such as the safety parameter display system), equipment and facilities that potentially could be damaged in an accident unavailable.
 Drills that purposely include sources of inaccurate or miscommunicated information to personnel can be used as a way of exercising their questioning attitude, teamwork and evaluation and diagnostic skills.
-However, caution should be applied so that misinformation does not contribute to a negative effect of the training. - 3.167.
-Criteria for evaluating the effectiveness of an exercise or a drill should be established.
-Such criteria should characterize the ability of the team participating in the exercise or drill to understand and follow the evolution of plant status, to reach well founded decisions for various events including unanticipated events, to initiate appropriate actions, and to meet the objectives of the exercise or drill (see Ref.
-[18]). - 3.168.
+However, caution should be applied so that misinformation does not contribute to a negative effect of the training.

+3.117.
 Some of the scenarios used for exercises and drills should assume an extensively damaged state of the core that eventually results in failure of the reactor pressure vessel and the containment.
-Consideration should be given to conducting exercises that enhance the awareness of main control room staff, technical support centre staff or engineering staff of the need for and possible consequences of defeating or resetting control and logic blocks for implementing some successful strategies. - 3.169.
-Results from exercises and drills should be systematically evaluated to provide feedback for improvement of the training programme and, if applicable, the procedures and guidelines as well as the organizational aspects of accident management.
+Consideration should be given to conducting exercises that enhance the awareness of main control room staff, technical support centre staff or engineering staff of the need for and possible consequences of defeating or resetting control and logic blocks for implementing some successful strategies.